NIWS slider

 4)Commodity Bubbles

-Commodity bubbles involve a rise in the prices of commodities, i.e., hard commodities and soft commodities.
-Some examples are gold, soybean, gas, oil, crops, and metals.
+Commodity bubbles involve a rise in the prices of commodities, both hard and soft commodities.
+Some examples are gold, soybeans, gas, oil, crops, and metals.

 5 Stages of Economic Bubble